pmoris/miles-subgraph-miner/README.md

 - An **undirected** mode that does not consider the directionality of edges.
 - The type of subgraph discovery **algorithm**: `base`, `gSpan` and `fsg` (experimental).
 The `base` algorithm (described in the [original publication](#publication)) is recommended for most scenarios as it provides a good balance of speed and memory efficiency in our tests.
 - The **background** set allows for the comparison of the association between a subgraph and the nodes of interest against another specified set of nodes, rather than against the entire network.
 For example, this can be used to compare a set of differentially expressed transcription factors (the group of interest) against either all proteins in a protein-protein interaction network or to limit it to just the set of all transcription factors in the network.
 This allows researchers to infer properties of the set of interest that are more common in the set of interest in comparison to the general collection of proteins in an organism, versus the more restricted question: are the selected transcription factors different from transcription factors in general in this organism.
 - The **support** threshold which is used to prune the search space can be manually set or left blank, in which case an appropriate threshold will be selected automatically.
 In brief, a conservative lower bound will be selected that speeds up the analysis by pruning subgraphs that could never be significantly enriched due to a too low frequency in the interesting subset.
 For the derivation of the threshold value, refer to the [original publication](#publication).
 Alternatively, a value could be manually specified in order to be more stringent and force subgraphs to occur at least $x$ amount of times among the interesting set of nodes.
 For example, by setting the support to the number of nodes of interest, only subgraphs that are common to *all nodes of interest* will be returned.
-In case an unmanageable number of subgraphs are returned (several thousands), making the support threshold more stringent is a recommended strategy (alongside the nested p-value mode).
+In case an unmanageable number of subgraphs are returned (several thousands), making the support threshold more stringent (i.e. higher) is a recommended strategy (alongside the nested p-value mode).
 Also see the following example: [Orthologous genes in prokaryotic transcription regulation networks](#orthologous-genes-in-prokaryotic-transcription-regulation-networks).

 For more information about these options, please consult the [command line section](#command-line-options) below.